TeseoLou/clancy-nook-walking-tours/README.md

 ![Success and Error Pages Wireframes](docs/figures/ii-design-success-and-error-pages.webp)

-A key principle in **interface** and **information design** was ensuring **consistency** across all elements of the website.
-Consistency reinforced usability by helping users develop predictable interaction patterns, reducing cognitive load, and improving navigation efficiency.

-### UI Feedback & Interaction Enhancements
+### **2.4.3.
+UI Feedback & Interaction Enhancements**
 - **Hover Effects** on buttons and navigation elements provided visual confirmation of interactivity, ensuring users intuitively understood which elements were clickable.
-- **Familiar Icons** (social media, contact, booking platforms) aligned with user expectations, creating a seamless bridge between the website and external services like **Eventbrite** and **TripAdvisor**.
+- **Familiar Icons** (social media, contact, booking platforms) aligned with user expectations, creating a bridge between the website and external services like **Eventbrite** and **TripAdvisor**.
 - **Simple, high-contrast buttons** improved accessibility, ensuring users with visual impairments or low contrast sensitivity could easily identify key actions.

-### Consistency Across the Interface
+### **2.4.4.
+Consistency Across the Interface**
 - The **navigation bar** and **footer** remained persistent across all pages, ensuring users always had access to primary actions regardless of their location on the site.
 - **Typography, spacing, and button styling** followed a uniform design system, reinforcing brand identity and usability.
 - **Forms and CTAs** maintained a consistent design language, with structured layouts, clear labeling, and predictable placements to enhance intuitive interactions.

-### **Responsiveness**
+### **2.4.5.
+Responsiveness**
-Responsiveness is a fundamental aspect of modern web design, ensuring that websites function seamlessly across various screen sizes and devices.
+Responsiveness is a fundamental aspect of modern web design, ensuring that websites function across various screen sizes and devices.
 A responsive design dynamically adapts to different viewports, maintaining usability and accessibility without compromising the user experience.
 The Clancy Nook website followed a mobile-first approach, progressively enhancing features for larger screens while ensuring optimal performance on smaller devices.

 Responsive design followed established industry standards and best practices to ensure websites are accessible, functional, and performant across all devices.
 These guidelines helped create a great user experience while maintaining consistency and usability.
 The Clancy Nook website adhered to these principles, ensuring a high-quality, responsive interface.